-In 2017, Cynthia Ziegler began her work with Compassionate Life along with board members Neil Richey, Kiel Vanderhovel, Coetta Adams, and Abby Briggs.
+In 2017, Cynthia Ziegler began her work with Compassionate Life along with board members Neil Richey, Kiel Vanderhovel, Coetta Adams, and Jessica Harder.
 We are all volunteers with a part of our hearts always in eSwatini who are committed to making a difference.

 Compassionate Life is partnering with El Shaddai Children's Home.
 Because of our donors, we are able to provide food, housing, clothing, medical care, school fees, and guidance for 65 orphans and vulnerable children living at the children's home.

 Compassionate Life also provides salaries for the caregivers (Aunties), ancillary staff, and managers of El Shaddai.